MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-support-offline-security-intelligence-update.md

     - This should provide us with some user-friendly message in the `definitions_update_fail_reason` section.
     - Check if `offline_definition_update` and `offline_definition_update_verify_sig` is enabled.
     - Check if `definitions_update_source_uri` is equal to `offline_definition_url_configured`
-        - `definitions_update_source_uri` is the source from where the definitions were downloaded.
+        - `definitions_update_source_uri` is the source from where the signatures were downloaded.
-        - `offline_definition_url_configured` is the source from where definitions should be downloaded, the one mentioned in the managed config file.
+        - `offline_definition_url_configured` is the source from where signatures should be downloaded, the one mentioned in the managed config file.
 - Try performing the connectivity test to check if Mirror Server is reachable from the host:
     - `mdatp connectivity test`
 - Try to trigger manual update using the command:
     - `mdatp definitions update`

-## Notes

-- As of today you can configure it via managed json only.
-Integration with security settings management on the security portal is in our roadmap.

-- The Mirror Server need not have MDE installed on it.

-- The Mirror Server's management and maintenance ownership lies with the customers since the Mirror Server resides in the customer's private environment and Microsoft will have no visibility into it.

 ## Useful Links